STMicroelectronics/x-cube-tcpp/CONTRIBUTING.md

 When you have checked the previous boxes.
 You will find two templates Issues (Bug Report or Other Issue) available in the **Issues** tab of the repo

 ### 3. Pull Requests
 For the moment, the Pull Request feature is not deployed.
-STMicrolectronics is working on a Contributor License Agreement procedure
+STMicroelectronics is working on a Contributor License Agreement procedure